Kotsche/Kotsche.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my personal homepage!
-I am an Assistant Professor in Marketing at KU Leuven, Belgium, since October 2019.
+I am an Assistant Professor of Marketing at KU Leuven, Belgium, since October 2019.
 I received my PhD from Goethe University Frankfurt, Germany, in March 2019.
-My research lies at the boundaries of Empirical Industrial Organization and Quantitative Marketing.
-In particular, I am interested in topics such as pricing, regulation, consumer choice models (frequentist as well as Bayesian approaches) and competitive analysis.
+My research lies at the boundaries of Quantitative Marketing, Applied Econometrics and Empirical Industrial Organization.
+In particular, I am interested in topics such as the impact of regulatory intervention on consumer choice and firm behavior.
 Typically, I combine state-of-the-art econometric methods with economic models of consumer and firm behavior to examine marketing related questions.
-The aim of my research is to assist decisionmakers in business and politics with  a data-driven approach.
+I seek to to bridge the gap between Marketing practice and Public policy.
+The aim of my research is to assist decision-makers in business and politics with sound empirical evidence.
-During my doctoral studies I gained extensive experience working with consumer purchase data grocery retail sector.

 Curriculum Vitae
 ======